-We saw in the last article (What is the acoustic role of pad resonators?) that the pad resonators have a measurable impact on the acoustic of the saxophone.
-Now it is interesting to study how the musicians perceive this impact.
+We saw in the last article (What is the acoustic role of pad resonators?) that pad resonators have a measurable impact on saxophone acoustics.
+So it's now worth testing whether musicians perceive the difference.

-So I did a blind study with 13 saxophone players, using the four Yamaha alto saxophones described previously.
+So I did a blind test with 13 saxophone players, using the four Yamaha alto saxophones previously described.
 Just a quick reminder:

 - Saxophone 37: with plastic resonators

 The four saxophones were presented, randomly ordered, on a table.
 The musicians were asked to play all the instruments for up to 15 minutes in order to familiarize themselves with the set.
 Then, for 10 minutes, the participants were asked to rate the brightness of the instruments, between 0 and 1.
 They were obliged to use the whole scale, so they had to rate the saxophone they found the least bright at 0 and the most bright at 1.
 Then, they had to follow the same process and rate the ease of play and the evenness (how similar the timbre is over the full range of the instrument) of the saxophones.
 They then had a 20-minute break, after which I randomized the saxophones, and the participants were asked to rate the saxophones again.

 The figure presents the average of the two trials of ratings for the 13 participants.
 It is clear that saxophone 38, which is the one without pad resonators, is perceived as the least bright and least easy to play.
 It is also rated as the least even, but the difference with the other saxophones is less obvious for this criterion.
 The three other saxophones have quite similar ratings, so it appears that participants did not find any significant difference in brightness, ease of playing and evenness between saxophones with plastic or metal resonators.